cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:

+2011-06-13
+    Rotary Lockscreen bitmaps and Twelve Key Dialer portrait and landscape layouts have been fixed by Fabrizio.
+Big thanks!
+    Fixed wrong parameter to ril->setCallVolume, hopefully will make call audio better.
+    Switched to use Samsung's binary brcm_patchram_plus with the same parameters in init.rc.
+Bluetooth SCO works now.
+Magic?

 2011-06-06
     Add attribute for available frequencies, fix cpufreq sysfs permissions so CMParts can access it.